nebhead/PiFire/README.md

 * **ADS1115 Python Module** - Python module to support the ADS1115 16-Bit ADC.
 Also not actually distributed with this project, but also deserveds recognition.
 Copyright David H Hagan. [pypi.com](https://pypi.org/project/ADS1115/) [github.com](https://github.com/vincentrou/ads1115_lib)

+* **Other Adafruit Modules** - Multiple Adafruit modules were also leveraged in the making of this project and deserve recognition, even if they aren't distributed in the project.

+* **Contributions from the Community** - Thank you to those of you who have rolled up your sleeves, built out this project and contributed back.
+Whether that be with contributions to the code, designing new hardware, ideas and suggestions, or with a coffee that you bought me along the way.
+Thank you very much, you keep this project running!

 ### Licensing

 This project is licensed under the MIT license.